JunganSe/J-Rdp/DevNotes.md

 - App launch:
    1. Register cleanup actions for when the app closes.
-   2. Initialize logger, reading config from file if present.
+   2. Initialize logger, reading nlog config from file if present.
    3. Check if program is already running to prevent duplicate process.
    4. Setup GUI.
-(See below)
+(See "Setup GUI" below)
    5. Set callbacks for Core controller, for when the config file is updated and should be updated.
    6. Start running the Core functionality.
-(See below)
+(See "Core functionality" below)

 * Setup GUI:
   1. Set actions (callbacks) for menu items.
   2. Create a tray icon.
   3. Construct the tray menu, using the callbacks defined above.
   4. (Profile list in menu and menu item checked states will be set after Core reads the config file.
-See below.)
+See "When config file is updated" below.)

 - Core functionality:
   1. Initialization.
      1. Start watching the config file for changes.
      2. Create a config file if one does not exist.
      3. Initialize config in memory.
-(See below)
+(See "Config file is updated" below)
   2. Start main loop.
 (Runs until app is stopped.)
      1. Check which files exist in watch directory for each profile.
      2. Process each file that didn't exist on the previous check.
-(See below)
+(See "File processing" below)
      3. Wait according to the polling interval.

 * File processing: